Where Do Butterflies Go When It Rains?

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Anytime a hurricane threatens here in the South, we get a lot of questions at the butterfly free-flight exhibit where I work about what we do to protect the butterflies from the storm.
+People wonder, “Where do butterflies go when it rains?”
 The answer?
-Nothing, really.
-Butterflies, like all wild creatures, are equipped to handle some pretty nasty weather, though butterfly gardeners can help out a bit by providing the right kinds of habitat.
+Butterflies are small and fragile creatures.
+Though, like all wildlife, they are equipped to handle some pretty nasty weather.
+Butterfly gardeners can help out a bit by providing the right kinds of habitat.

 Just like humans, when rain threatens, butterflies seek shelter.
 When you’re a butterfly, a single raindrop is an awfully big deal.
 The average monarch butterfly weighs in at around 500 milligrams.
 The average raindrop weighs around 70 milligrams.
 Scientific American suggested that the impact of a raindrop on a butterfly would be similar to a human being hit with a water balloon with twice the mass of a bowling ball.
 Yikes!

 Give Butterflies Places to Go When It Rains

 Butterflies look for shelter from rain when the skies start to grow dark.
 They cling to the undersides of leaves, climb deep into tall grasses, or tuck themselves into cracks of rocks or trees.
 This is also how they protect themselves from strong winds.
 Their feet are capable of a surprisingly strong grip, and as long as they stay still in their sheltered spot, they’re likely to ride out the storm just fine.
 (Caterpillars do much the same thing, although they seldom stray far from their host plants.)